mbigatti/MaterialDesignTest/README.md

 - text view auto expand height when required (only AutoLayout supported)

 ## Limits
-- `MaterialTextView` has some scrolling issue.
+- `MaterialTextView` has some serious scrolling issue.

 ## Acknowledgments
 Material Framework is based on [JVFloatLabeledTextField](https://github.com/jverdi/JVFloatLabeledTextField).
 Auto expanding UITextView functionality is imported from [AUIAutoGrowingTextView](https://github.com/adam-siton/AUIAutoGrowingTextView).

+## See Also
+See [ZFRippleButton](https://github.com/zoonooz/ZFRippleButton) for an UIButton with ripple effect, inspired by Google Material Design.
+Also written in Swift.

 ## Contact